Private Wealth 2024

 Hong Kong does not have forced heirship laws.

-However, under the Inheritance (Provision for Family and Dependants) Ordinance, certain categories of persons (such as spouse, children, parents of the deceased who were being maintained by the deceased immediately before the death of the deceased) may apply to the court for an order, for example, to make periodic payments out of the net estate of the deceased to the applicant, on the grounds that the disposition of the deceased’s estate effected by their will or the law relating to intestacy – or the combination of such will and that law – is not such as to make reasonable financial provision for the applicant.
+However, under the Inheritance (Provision for Family and Dependants) Ordinance, certain categories of persons (such as spouse, children, parents of the deceased who were being maintained by the deceased immediately before the death of the deceased) may apply to the court for an order, for example, to make periodic payments out of the net estate of the deceased to the applicant, on the grounds that the disposition of the deceased’s estate effected by their Will or the law relating to intestacy – or the combination of such Will and that law – is not such as to make reasonable financial provision for the applicant.

 Furthermore, if a person makes a gift or disposition for which the full valuable consideration was not given (eg, a contribution to a trust) within six years before their death and such gift or disposition was made with the intention of defeating an application for financial provision against their estate, the court may on application order the recipient (eg, the trustees of a trust) to provide such sum of money or other property for the purpose of the making of that financial provision.